 © Springer Science+Business Media

 Ice crystals form within or between tissue cells, essentially freezing the tissue and causing cell death.
 Adjacent unfrozen areas are at risk because local vasoconstriction and thrombosis can cause endothelial and ischemic damage.
 With reperfusion during rewarming, inflammatory cytokines (eg, thromboxanes, prostaglandins) are released, exacerbating tissue injury.
-Depth of tissue loss depends on duration and depth of freezing.
+The depth of tissue loss depends on the duration and depth of freezing.

 Symptoms and Signs of Frostbite